 I was given a leather-bound Letts Schoolboys pocket diary for Christmas 1947.
 My parents knew that I was very keen on writing and it was a touch of genius on their part to give me a proper diary.
 It cost 5s 6d (25.5p in today's currency).
 I have kept a daily diary ever since and almost all of them survive to this day.
 My first entry in the very limited space available was not very illuminating.
 (See scan below left)

 Surprisingly, bearing in mind that I was still a keen train spotter, there was no mention in my new diary of the fact the four main railways companies, LMS, LNER, SR and GWR had ceased to exist at midnight on 31 December 1947 and British Railways, the new nationalised railway system, had taken over.
-I think it likely that I didn't know that little bit of news at the time although I was still a keen train spotter.
 Over the next few weeks I do recall seeing locos passing our house displaying British Railways logos and new numbers.
 Along with my fellow train spotters, we started logging the changes but only a few weeks into the New Year our family moved from Wakefield to Leeds and my train spotting days were over.

 The 1948 Schoolboy's Diary provided several pages of tiny print giving copious advice on careers.
 For careers in aviation, both civil and Royal Air Force, one had to contact the Air Ministry in London - but I had no such ambitions then.
 There were nine pages of Latin irregular verbs, eight more for French verbs, and two for German strong verbs.
 Five pages were devoted to sporting records: athletics, badminton, men's and women's cricket, hockey, lawn and table tennis, rowing and squash but, oddly, no mention of football or either code of rugby.
 A section on 'Useful Factors' devoted four whole lines of tiny print to the expansion of (a³ + b³ + c³ -3abc) but I cannot for the life of me remember ever needing that.
 The world maps at the end of the diary had great swathes of red indicating British colonies and possessions.